Abo-ghazalla/Expenses/README.md

 # Expenses App
-This is a responsive application
+This is a responsive application that the content of the screen depends on the device is on landscape mode or portriat.

 ## Screenshots